I’m an advocate of 100% political and economic freedom, i.e., laissez-faire capitalism.

 The clearest overview of Ayn Rand’s political philosophy and its derivation from her ethics is contained in a 64-page essay titled, “The Moral Revolution in Atlas Shrugged,” which is the opening chapter in a book called “Who Is Ayn Rand.”
 (Although this book has long been out of print, it’s usually possible to find a used copy by searching eBay using the keywords “Who is Ayn Rand.”)
 Ayn Rand’s own essential political writings are contained in two anthologies, The Virtue of Selfishness and Capitalism, the Unknown Ideal.

-The most profound analyses of contemporary political issues informed by Ayn Rand’s moral philosophy can be found in Peter Schwartz’s In Defense of Selfishness: Why the Code of Self-Sacrifice is Unjust and Destructive, and George Reisman’s The Benevolent Nature of Capitalism and Other Essays.
+The most profound analyses of contemporary political issues informed by Ayn Rand’s moral philosophy can be found in Peter Schwartz’s The Tyranny of Need: Examining the Code of Self-Sacrifice—and the Alternative of Rational, Non-Predatory Self-Interest, and George Reisman’s The Benevolent Nature of Capitalism and Other Essays.

 Apart from Locke and Rand, I recommend reading a classic essay by the great 19th-century French economist Frederick Bastiat called The Law, which is an excellent introduction to, and summation of, classical liberal thought.